ugo-emekauwa/hx-auto-deploy/README.md

 The HyperFlex Edge Auto Deploy script enables automated deployment of Cisco HyperFlex Edge clusters through the Cisco Intersight API.

-The script is available for use in the following dCloud demonstrations debuting at Cisco Live Barcelona 2020:
+The script is available for use in the following dCloud demonstrations debuting at Cisco Live 2020, Barcelona:

 1. _Cisco HyperFlex Edge with Intersight v1 (All Flash, 2 Node)_
 2. _Cisco HyperFlex Edge with Intersight v1 (Hybrid, 2 Node)_